-- Installed temporary access roads so that the heavy equipment can reach all of the manholes and pipes to be rehabilitated - Installed the first of two bypass systems so that wastewater service remains uninterrupted while the project is completed
+- Installed the first of two bypass systems so that wastewater service remains uninterrupted while the project is completed - Completed site restoration for bypass 1 is to Kuykendahl Road.

 In June SAK started the cured-in-place pipe (CIPP) lining process as well as the manhole rehabilitation efforts.
-By using CIPP, SJRA will be able to significantly increase the life of our aging gravity sewer system in the most cost-effective manner that also reduces the construction schedule and impacts to the community.
+By using CIPP, SJRA will be able to significantly increase the life of our gravity sewer system in the most cost-effective manner that also reduces the construction schedule and impacts to the community.
 The CIPP process is being completed in smaller segments as shown below and during these operations SAK will be onsite 24 hours per day, 7 days a week.
 Once the first half of the segments are rehabilitated, SAK will relocate the bypass to then start the second half of the project.
 Below is a map that identifies each segment, the two bypass pipelines, and the estimated construction schedule.